QuarkNerd/blog/efiennes/_posts/2018-04-16-a-hire-standard.md

 ### Here is what we don’t do
 **We do not play keyword bingo.**
-Keyword bingo is searching a a candidate’s CV for specific words relating to application types, tools, methodologies, test management systems or development languages.
-Using CTRL+F to find a specific keyword does not inform anyone what a candidate is capable of.
+Keyword bingo is searching through a candidate’s CV for specific words relating to domains, application types, tools, methodologies, test management systems or development languages.
+Using CTRL+F to find a specific keyword does not tell anyone what a great tester is capable of.

 **We do not have CV reviews carried out by people who don't understand testing.**
 We have a technical recruitment team who know exactly what we are looking for in candidates and we are in close contact with them to make sure they understand what sort of testers we are looking for.